stasis78/7dtd-mods/FarmLifeMod/README.md

 FarmLifeMod is a community project and anyone is free to offer suggestions on the [forums](https://7daystodie.com/forums/showthread.php?104474-FarmLifeMod) or here on [GitHub](https://github.com/stasis78/7dtd-mods/issues).

-## syn7572's FarmLifeMod_Icons
+## syn7572's work on FarmLifeMod_Icons and FarmLifeMod_Models

-FarmLifeMod_Icons is only made possible by **syn7572**'s very hard work!
-They have full credit for all their work on the icons.
+These mod additions are only made possible by **syn7572**'s very hard work!
+They have full credit for all their work on assets.
 I'm very grateful for their willingness to contribute to this mod.